rachelgem/NCDC_COVID-19-ANALYSIS-/README.md

 - I checked for missing values in the dataset.
 How prevalent are missing values, and do they follow any pattern?
 - I compare key metrics (confirmed cases, deaths, recoveries, testing) between different states.
 Are there notable differences, and what factors might contribute to these variations?

+ ## Data Cleaning and Preprocessing
+- Identified and assessed missing values in the dataset.
+- I checked for and remove any duplicate rows in the dataset.
+- Ensured data types are appropriate for each column.
+- Checked for inconsistencies in the death rate column, such as different spellings of the same category, and               standardized them.